 Clean: Clean your faucet aerators screens regularly.

-Small particles of solder and other material can accumulate in faucet Date: Know the date of installation of the plumbing in your home aerators and in some circumstances can release lead into the to help you understand the risk of lead exposure through pipes, water.
-Aerators should be cleaned at least twice a year and after solder, faucets, and fixtures.
-Plumbing or fixtures installed before work on your plumbing.
-1986 could contain lead, as could and faucets manufactured between 1986 and 2014.
+Small particles of solder and other material can accumulate in faucet aerators and in some circumstances can release lead into the water.
+Aerators should be cleaned at least twice a year and after work on your plumbing.